 Your checkout has a 68% exit rate.
 Your homepage has a 72% bounce rate.
 Are these problems?
 Do they need fixing?
-Are they even measuring the same thing?
+And are they even measuring the same thing?

-Most analytics dashboards show both metrics, and most marketers treat them as interchangeable.
+Most analytics dashboards show both metrics.
+Most marketers treat them as interchangeable.
 They’re not.
-Using them interchangeably leads to wrong diagnoses, wasted A/B testing budget, and optimisation work on pages that don’t actually have a problem.
+Confusing the two leads to wrong diagnoses, wasted A/B testing budget, and work poured into pages that don’t actually have a problem.

-Here’s exactly what each metric measures, how to tell when it signals a real problem, and what to do about it.
+Here’s what each metric actually measures, how to tell when it signals something real, and what to do about it.

 What Is Bounce Rate?